pilcrowonpaper/arctic/docs/pages/providers/bungie.md

 ## Refresh access tokens

-For confidential clients, use `refreshAccessToken()` to get a new access token using a refresh token.
+Use `refreshAccessToken()` to get a new access token using a refresh token.
 The behavior is identical to `validateAuthorizationCode()`.

 ```ts
 import { OAuth2RequestError, ArcticFetchError } from "arctic";